The official blog of the Lung Institute.

 Life wasn’t quite the same.
 The ambiance of any surrounding would be filled with the familiar churn of the air releasing through the tubing—a personal soundtrack that followed you everywhere.
 Between the tubing, the noise and the cart, it was impossible not to stand out.
 You found that some people who used to speak with you avoided any contact, and small children looked at you in confusion.

 Pretty soon, you realized it wasn’t your fault.
 You were living your life, and what other people thought didn’t matter.
 The ability to go out and do the things you dream about and the things you want to spend your life experiencing was worth every weird look.
 You became fearless.
 With oxygen came confidence, and with confidence came the ability to accept your condition and your life.

 Quickly, your oxygen tank became your best friend, rather than your greatest nightmare.
 Every morning, your oxygen tank became your final accessory.
 You no longer looked at the backpack with disdain but with graciousness.
 It was this little machine that made it possible to open the door and experience the world.
 It was this little machine that made living possible.

 Youtube video created by CLAHRC NWL.

 While you continued on your journey to breathing easier, you learned that—despite the supplemental oxygen—you weren’t going to get any better.
 It would make life possible, but it wouldn’t make living longer.
 Eventually, you decided you wanted more.
 You didn’t give up your oxygen, but you searched for more options.
 You searched for a way to breathe easier.

 If you or a loved one is using supplemental oxygen as a result of a chronic lung disease, you may have more options.
 You may have a treatment option that can help you breathe easier.
-The Lung Institute offers stem cell therapy that may help improve the damaged lung tissue in a patient, which makes life better and breathing easier.
+The Lung Institute offers cellular therapy that may help improve the damaged lung tissue in a patient, which makes life better and breathing easier.
 For more information, contact the Lung Institute at (800) 729-3065.